citusdata/citus_docs/reference/common_errors.rst

 ::

-  WARNING:  connection error: ec2-52-21-20-100.compute-1.amazonaws.com:5432
-  DETAIL:  no connection to the server
-  ERROR:  could not receive query results
+  ERROR:  connection to the remote node localhost:5432 failed with the following error: could not connect to server: Connection refused
+          Is the server running on host "localhost" (127.0.0.1) and accepting TCP/IP connections on port 5432?

 Resolution
 ~~~~~~~~~~